SuprUsr123/QoLReKindleTools/README.md

 # QoLReKindleTools
-A bunch of QoL tools for the site feel free to contribute.
+A bunch of QoL tools for the site, feel free to contribute if you have something